greenlight2000/llm-code-eval/final_code/code_summarization/README.md

 ## Code Summarization

 ### Data
-The code summarization dataset is at `data/code_summarization_data.jsonl`.
-We explain the fields of the data below:
+The code summarization dataset is located in `data/code_summarization_data.jsonl`.
+The fields of the data are explained below:

 | field | description |
 | :---: | :---: |